Harry Smith (rugby league): Career

 Smith spent the majority of the 2019 on loan to Championship side Swinton Lions, and League 1 side London Skolars.
 He made his début for Wigan Warriors in September 2019 against the Catalans Dragons, scoring his first try for the club in a 46–12 victory.

 Smith scored his first try of the 2020 season in the later expunged victory over Toronto Wolfpack.
 During the 2020 season, Smith became a regular squad player and won his first piece of silverware with the club – the League Leaders' Shield.

 The 2021 season saw Smith take over goal kicking duties from Zak Hardaker as he became a regular starter for Wigan.
 However, mixed accuracy saw Hardaker reclaim kicking duties towards the end of the season.

 In March 2022, Smith kicked the winning drop goals in their victories over Toulouse Olympique, winning 29–28, and Hull F.C., winning 19–18.
 Smith reestablish himself as the club's primary goal kicker in April, in July he scored a try and kicked eight goals in Wigan's 60–0 victory over Hull F.C.

 The 2022 Challenge Cup campaign saw Smith awarded man of the match in the semi-final in Wigan's 20–18 derby victory over St Helens at Elland Road.
 In the final, Smith scored a first half try and set up the match winning try towards the end of the match which saw a 16–14 victory over Huddersfield and Wigan lift their first Challenge Cup since 2013.

-In round 22 of the 2023 Super League season, Smith kicked the winning drop goal for Wigan in golden point extra-time as they won the match 13-12 over Hull F.C.
+In round 22 of the 2023 Super League season, Smith kicked the winning drop goal for Wigan in golden point extra-time as they won the match 13–12 over Hull F.C.
 Wigan finished the regular season winning the League Leaders' Shield.

 In the playoff semi-final, Smith scored 7/7 conversions in Wigan's 42–12 over Hull KR, and in the Grand Final scored a conversion and two penalties in the 10–2 victory over the Catalans Dragons seeing Wigan win the 2023 Super League.

 Following the conclusion of the 2023 season, Smith was nominated for the IRL Golden Boot Award.
 On 24 February 2024, Smith played in Wigan's 2024 World Club Challenge final victory over Penrith.

 On 8 June 2024, Smith played in Wigan's 2024 Challenge Cup final victory over Warrington.

 On 12 October 2024, Smith played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.

 Smith received praise for his performance in Wigan's 2025 away fixture against Hull KR.

 On 9 October 2025, Smith played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.

+On 30 May 2026, Smith played in Wigan's 2026 Challenge Cup final victory against Hull Kingston Rovers.
+The following month he signed a four-year contract extension, keeping him at the club until 2030.